containerman17/better-avalanchego/README.md

 # Easy AvalancheGo
-A wrapper around the original AvalancheGo container image with improved configuration handling.
+A wrapper around the original AvalancheGo container image with simplified configuration handling.

-Use at your own risk.
-Hopefully envconfig will be supported by avalanchego, making this image obsolete.
+⚠️ **This is not an official AvalancheGo distribution, but rather a personal contribution and experiment.** The plan is to eventually add support for Easy AvalancheGo's functionality to avalanchego itself.

 ## Example command